Seven West Media: Seven West Media

+On 18 August 2022, Seven West Media announced it will take equity in View Media Group via its Seven West Ventures subsidiary.

+In June 2024, Seven West Media announced it would cut up to 150 jobs and restructure into three divisions: Television, Digital and Western Australia.

+In May 2025, Seven West Media announced its intention to purchase Southern Cross Austereo’s regional Seven Network affiliate stations in Tasmania, Darwin, Spencer Gulf, Broken Hill, Mount Isa and Remote Central and Eastern Australia for $3.75 Million.
+The sale was completed in July 2025.

+Following Seven West Media’s acquisition of Southern Cross Austereo’s television assets, Seven and Southern Cross Media Group (owners of SCA) announced in September 2025 their intention to merge by early 2026.
+Following the merger, Seven West Media’s Chairman Kerry Stokes announced he will retire as Chairman of Seven West.

 Key people

 The Chairman of Seven West Media is Kerry Stokes AC, who is also chairman of Seven Group Holdings.

 On 26 June 2012, Seven West Media announced former Nine Network executive David Leckie's transition from chief executive officer of Seven West Media to a new role as executive director, media for Seven Group Holdings.

 Don Voelte, the former managing director and CEO of Woodside and a director of Seven West Media, was appointed CEO and managing director of Seven West Media.
 He subsequently stepped down to become managing director and chief executive officer of Seven Group Holdings and was replaced by Tim Worner who became the CEO.